- AddressVisitor Information Centre, Museums & Gallery Brolga Street, Quilpie QLD 4480

 Quilpie Shire?
 GREAT!

-The friendly local staff at the Quilpie Visitor Information Centre, Museum & Gallery are here to make sure you make the most out of your time in the Shire!
+The friendly local staff at the award winning Quilpie Visitor Information Centre, Museum & Gallery are here to make sure you make the most out of your time in the Shire!

 When you arrive in the Shire be sure to make us your first stop!
 Our Centre is located on Brolga Street and is stocked with maps and brochures for the local area and surrounding regions.
 Our knowledgeable staff can help with any enquiries and even let you in on the little known local secrets and history of the area!